Long distance entanglement generation through coherent directed transport of Neutral atoms in unmodulated optical lattices: Acknowledgments

-{\em Acknowledgments.--} Discussion with S.~Bose, C.~E.~Creffield, J.~Denschlag, M.~B.~Plenio and A.~Retzker, are kindly acknowledged.
-MR thanks M. Soltani and H. Mohammadi for their hospitality in Isfahan University.
+Discussion with S.~Bose, C.~E.~Creffield, J.~Denschlag, M.~B.~Plenio and A.~Retzker, are kindly acknowledged.
+MR thanks M. Soltani and H. Mohammadi for their hospitality in University of Isfahan.
 AB thanks the Alexander von Humboldt Foundation and the EU STREPs CORNER, HIP and PICC for their support.